parniiyan/tkinter-calculator/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://www.google.com/search?q=https://github.com/Parnian Arif
+Feel free to check the [issues page](https://www.google.com/search?q=https://github.com/parniiyan
 /tkinter-calculator/issues) if you want to contribute.